Guiditooo/D2_Final_Tank_Game/README.md

    * Main Menu Button: It will bring you to the Main Menu, saving your score.
 DONE

 # Basic Requirements From 1 to 4
-* [1] - The project must not contain errors: on editor console, while building, nor runtime crashes.
-DONE
+* [ ] - The project must not contain errors: on editor console, while building, nor runtime crashes.
-* [2] - Every piece of code MUST be contained by a custom namespace.
-DONE
+* [ ] - Every piece of code MUST be contained by a custom namespace.
-* [3] - The Main Menu shows the devs and artists names.
+* [ ] - The Main Menu shows the devs and artists names.
 This text must be a TextAsset.
-DONE
-* [4] - The UI MUST be responsive.
-DONE
+* [ ] - The UI MUST be responsive.
-* [5] - The game got at least 3 sounds and a music track.
+* [ ] - The game got at least 3 sounds and a music track.
 Just like ambient music or button hover sounds.
-DONE
-* [6] - The audio would be saved using PlayerPrefs.
-DONE
+* [ ] - The audio would be saved using PlayerPrefs.
-* [7] - The audio MUST be separated in 3: Audio Sources/Listeners; PlayerPrefes; UI.
-DONE
+* [ ] - The audio MUST be separated in 3: Audio Sources/Listeners; PlayerPrefes; UI.
-* [8] - There MUST exist a pause Tab in Gameplay.
-DONE
+* [ ] - There MUST exist a pause Tab in Gameplay.
-* [9] - The project MUST be clean.
+* [ ] - The project MUST be clean.
 Remove any deprecated or useless assets.
-DONE
-* [10] - The project has 3 scenes: Menu, Gameplay & GameOver DONE
+* [ ] - The project has 3 scenes: Menu, Gameplay & GameOver.

 # Medium Requirements - From 5 to 7
-* [1] - Implement Particles somewhere.
+* [ ] - Implement Particles somewhere.
+(Trail counts as particle?)
-* [2] - Animations: The game implements Animator/Controller on UI and Gameplay.
+* [ ] - Animations: The game implements Animator/Controller on UI and Gameplay.
-* [3] - Correct use of some kind of Post-Processing.
+* [ ] - Correct use of some kind of Post-Processing.
-* [4] - Terrain: Instead of using a plane as terrain, use a smooth curved terrain.
+* [ ] - Terrain: Instead of using a plane as terrain, use a smooth curved terrain.
 (Ex: Perling noice generated terrain).
-* [5] - No Warnings on the code.
-DONE
+* [ ] - No Warnings on the code.
-* [6] - Publish the game on itch.io.
-Released on GitHub and has a README.md DONE
+* [ ] - Publish the game on itch.io.
+Released on GitHub and has a README.md.

 # Advanced Requirements - From 8 to 10
 NOTE: It means a high detail level.
 Not a super realistic game, but a game with a high level of polish.
-* [1] - Use Image Campus' made assets.
-DONE
+* [ ] - Use Image Campus' made assets.
-* [2] - Polish everything on the game.
+* [ ] - Polish everything on the game.
 Get a rally good UX or Game Feel (Sounds, Animations, Easter Eggs, High Positive Feedbacks).
-* [3] - Implement any new Unity components.
+* [ ] - Implement any new Unity components.

 # ----------------------------------------------------------------------------